-When we surveyed those 4,125 talent acquisition leaders what they were looking to achieve when investing in their employer brand, the number one answer (50 percent of all respondents) they gave was “to raise general awareness” of their brand.
+When we surveyed those 4,125 talent acquisition leaders about what they were looking to achieve when investing in their employer brand, the number one answer (50 percent of all respondents) was “to raise general awareness” of their brand.

 In other words, a lot of these companies believe in their employer brand and are building great content showcasing it.
 The issue is that your company career page and your social media sites are easily discoverable only by people who already know about your brand and have you top of mind.